Kelvin Herrera: Washington Nationals

 On June 18, 2018, the Royals traded Herrera to the Washington Nationals in exchange for three minor-league players (third baseman Kelvin Gutiérrez, outfielder Blake Perkins, and right-handed pitcher Yohanse Morel).
-With Washington he was 1-2 with three saves and a 4.34 ERA.
+With Washington he was 1–2 with three saves and a 4.34 ERA.
+He became a free agent following the season.

 Chicago White Sox

 After he posted a combined 2.44 ERA for the Royals and the Nationals the previous season, the White Sox and Herrera agreed to a two-year deal on January 8, 2019.
 The contract carries an $8.5 million annual value and includes a club option worth $10 million for the 2021 season; it also includes a $1 million buyout.
 His first season with the White Sox was disastrous, as he endured the worst season of his career.
-He was 3-3 with a 6.14 ERA in 57 games.
+He was 3–3 with a 6.14 ERA in 57 games.

 On July 31, 2020, Herrera was designated for assignment in order to make room for Nick Madrigal on the 40-man roster.
+He was released on August 2.